-<section-header><text></text></section-header> Negative impact The activities of Gruber Logistics and the provision of logistics services are inevitably connected to the production of GHG emissions.
+Climate change mitigation 12 RESPONSIBLE CONSUMPTION AND PRODUCTION AND PRODUCTI Negative impact The activities of Gruber Logistics and the provision of logistics services are inevitably connected to the production of GHG emissions.
 Positive impact Gruber Logistics is committed to mitigating the negative externalities related to GHG emissions' production thanks to specific initiatives and projects including: the continuous development of intermodal transport, the use of alternative fuels, electric vehicles and investments in transport efficiency such as payload increase and reduction of empty running.
 Financial risk Extreme weather events, such as floods, hurricanes, snowstorms, and heat waves, can cause significant disruptions to transportation by blocking roads, damaging vehicles and equipment, and creating dangerous situations for drivers and personnel.
-Promotion of solutions to abate air and noise pollution and mitigation of road traffic Positive impact Gruber Logistics carefully monitors its impacts on the environment, and is committed to reduce them through a fleet that consists of modern vehicles with lower environmental impact including liquefied natusal gas vehicles, most recent EURO standard vehicles and through attentive maintenance of the fleet (e.g. brake pads).
+Efficient use of energy and natural resources 13 CLINATE SOURCE 15 ON LAND 15 ON LAND Positive impact Gruber Logistics undertakes - through the adoption of processes and technologies - to make even more efficient use of energy, fuel, water and other natural resources.

 Mitigate the environmental impact of the logistics service within the value chain Positive impact Gruber Logistics carefully provides its customers with transparent and reliable data on the environmental performance that can be used by customers in the context of their decarbonization paths.
+13 CLIMATE 15 UPF ON LAND 15 THE